I. What is “Community Living”?

 Animals

-1. Animals, with the exception of toothless fish, are not permitted in the residence halls unless they approved by the Learning Assistance Center.
+- Animals, with the exception of toothless fish, are not permitted in any residence hall aside from Stone Hall unless they are approved by the Learning Assistance Center.

 Storage